maw501/maw501.github.io/posts/_posts/ColumbiaML/2018-11-28-columbiaX-ML-week11.md

 We are commonly interested in two separate posterior distributions:

 * **Kalman filtering problem:** $p(s_t \mid x_1, ..., x_t)$
-  * This is the distribution on the current state the sequence data that we've observed up until time $t$.
+  * This is the distribution on the current state given a sequence of data that we've observed up until time $t$.
   * This problem is learning the continuously evolving distributions on the states in a real time setting.
 * **Kalman smoothing problem:** $p(s_t \mid x_1, ..., x_T)$
   * This is the distribution on each latent state given all the data, including future data.